nesegunes/aiv/README.md

 ## Future Work

-- Performance can be determined by calculating the running time for given input file with 6000+ mutations.
+- Performance can be determined by calculating the running time for a given input file with 6000+ mutations.